bblanchon/ArduinoJsonTroubleshooter/src/pages/index.md

 ---
 options:
-  compiletime:
+  v5:
-    label: At compile time
+    label: ArduinoJson 5
-    page: compiletime/index.md
+    page: v5/index.md
-    summary: The issue happens at compile time
+    summary: The program uses ArduinoJson 5
-  runtime:
+  v6:
-    label: At run time
+    label: ArduinoJson 6
-    page: runtime.md
+    page: v6/index.md
-    summary: The issue happens at run time
+    summary: The program uses ArduinoJson 6
 ---

-When does your issue happen?
+Which version of ArduinoJson are you using?